TBradfordSprague/GettingCleaningDataProject/CodeBook.md

 The script file performs the following steps:

 1. Downloads and extracts the data archive to the current working directory
 	a.
-Downloading is skipped if the file "dataArchive.zip"" exists.
+Download and extraction skipped if a "UCI HAR Dataset" subdirectory exists.
 	b.
-Extraction skipped if a "UCI HAR Dataset" subdirectory exists.
+Downloading is skipped if the data archive exists exists in the working directory.

 2. Combines “test” and “train” data.
 E.g. subject_test and subject_train are concatenated in the single file, subject_test.

 3. Relevant columns are selected
 	a.
 “Features” (column/variable names) are extracted from the file “features.txt”
 	b.
 Features with substring “mean” or “std” are identified by index, using grep commands.
 	c.
-The resulting indices are form the list of columns to be selected.
+The resulting indices form the list of columns to be selected.
 These are stored in the vector “select_cols”.
 	d. “select_cols” is used to select the columns from the original tables and to select the corresponding features for use as column names.
 	e.
 The subject and activity columns constructed from “subject_test.txt”, “y-test.txt”, and corresponding train files, are pre-pended to the rest of the data.
 Activities are translated from indices (1..6) to descriptive strings.